87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

 The \textbf{hypothesis} is that anatomical variabilities can help explain the variability of scalp-level EEG patterns and CSP patterns.
 Therefore, the \textbf{aim of this study} is to investigate the correlations between inter-individual anatomical variabilities and scalp-level EEG patterns in order to evaluate two CSP selection approaches that take anatomical information into account.
 In particular, two anatomical variabilities were considered:
-- the morphological variability of the hand knob (HK), a key area in the motor cortex, and
+- the morphological variability of the hand knob (HK), a key area in the motor cortex,
 - the percentage of cortical activity during hand motor execution in the gyrus.

 The HK, located anterior to the central sulcus, exhibits a knob-like structure that varies across hemispheres and subjects, as illustrated by five variants: Omega, M-Epsilon, Epsilon, L-Epsilon, and Null.
 The study also explores the plausibility of the selected CSPs based on anatomical information.

 <p align="center">